Robert Stanfield: 1972 federal election

-In the election of 1972, Stanfield's Tories campaigned on the public's perception that the Liberals were mismanaging the economy.
-Though the Liberals started high in the polls, Trudeau's popularity had worn off and they slumped due to a poor campaign.
-The Tories came within two seats of defeating the Liberal government.
-The Liberals dropped to a minority government and stayed in power for two years with support from David Lewis and the New Democratic Party.

-The general election was expected to be close but Stanfield refused to sign the nomination papers of former Moncton mayor Leonard Jones; Jones had won the party nomination but he refused to support official bilingualism which was part of PC policy.
+In the election of 1972, Stanfield's Tories campaigned on the public's perception that the Liberals were mismanaging the economy as a result of rising unemployment.
+Though the Liberals started with a 10-point lead over the Progressive Conservatives, the election, held on October 30, saw the PCs win 107 seats and come two seats behind the Liberals who won 109 seats; this was one of the closest elections in Canadian history.
+The Liberals were able to form a minority government due to them getting support from the New Democratic Party led by David Lewis.
+In the election, Stanfield refused to sign the nomination papers of former Moncton mayor Leonard Jones; Jones had won the party nomination but he refused to support official bilingualism which was part of PC policy.

 1974 federal election

-In the 1974 election, Stanfield ran on a policy of wage and price controls to help inhibit the rapid inflation of the era.
-Trudeau mocked the idea, saying that one couldn't say, "Zap!
-You're frozen!" to the economy.
-Trudeau later wrote in his memoirs that Stanfield's platform allowed him to be sniped at from all directions.
-Trudeau would implement the controls in 1975, drawing widespread criticism for the abrupt reversal.
+In May 1974, the House of Commons passed a motion of no confidence in the Trudeau government, defeating its budget bill after Trudeau intentionally antagonized Stanfield and Lewis.
+This triggered an election for July 8.
+The election focused mainly on the current economic recession, and Stanfield proposed to immediately introduce 90-day wage and price controls to help reduce the increasing inflation of the era.
+Trudeau mocked the proposal, saying to a newspaper reporter that it was the equivalent of a magician saying "Zap!
+You're frozen", and instead promoted a variety of small tax cuts to curb inflation.
+According to Trudeau’s biographer John English, NDP supporters scared of wage controls moved toward the Liberals during the campaign.
+Trudeau, in an abrupt reversal, would implement wage and price controls in December 1975 through the passing of the Anti-Inflation Act.

 During the campaign, on May 30, 1974, a photo by photojournalist Doug Ball showing Stanfield fumbling a football thrown by Geoffrey Stevens at a stopover in North Bay, Ontario, became one of the defining images of his career.
 To this day, Canadian political commentators still point to this incident as one of Canada's foremost examples of "image politics", because the photo was chosen for the front pages of newspapers across Canada even though many other photos of Stanfield catching the same football were also available.

-The result for the election on July 8 showed the Liberals had boosted their support from a minority to a majority government, while the Progressive Conservatives' seat count dropped from 106 to 95.
-The Progressive Conservatives did well in the Atlantic provinces, and in the West, but Liberal support in Ontario and Quebec ensured a majority Liberal government, mostly at the expense of Lewis's NDP rather than Stanfield's Tories.
+The election result showed the Liberals had boosted their support from a minority to a majority government, while the Progressive Conservatives' seat count dropped from 106 to 95.
+The Progressive Conservatives did well in the Atlantic provinces, and in the West, but strong Liberal support in Ontario and Quebec ensured a Liberal majority government.